 So many reasons to visit, I suppose.
 Where to start?

-A palace of kings
+A Palace of Kings

 First traces of buildings can be found on the site of the Alcazar (Arab: ‘House of the Prince’) from the first century AD.
-Although it is hard to say these days, but my guess would be that there has always been a defence purpose that could be identified with the site.
+Although it is hard to say these days, but my guess would be that there has always been a defensive purpose that could be identified with the site.

 The Moorish kings certainly did see the potential in the area and started to built a whole complex of palaces and military buildings in this part of the city.
 After them, the Christian kings would continue the expansion and fortification.
 The alcazar at one stage reached all the way to the banks of the Guadalquivir.